Selected Publications

 Diverse and Efficient Ensembling of Deep Networks

 During my PhD, I analyzed how ensembling via weight averaging can improve out-of-distribution generalization and alignment.
+This received the 2024 award of the best ML thesis in France from SSFAM.

 Beyond task performance: evaluating and reducing the flaws of large multimodal models with in-context-learning